Gexkill/sweng2/CI/buglist.md

+## Bugs that I found with my nose

-eventListenerStop: while can be replaced with foreach.
+  - eventListenerStop: while can be replaced with foreach.
-alternateResourcesStart: unnecessary array for vararg ( 5625 )
+  - alternateResourcesStart: unnecessary array for vararg ( 5625 )
-loadOnStartup: parameter "children" declared in C-style array ( 5708 )
+  - loadOnStartup: parameter "children" declared in C-style array ( 5708 )
-contextListenerStop: it's more readable to use an iterator or to build a new list and reverse it.
+  - contextListenerStop: it's more readable to use an iterator or to build a new list and reverse it.

-#### following polimi checklist inspection
+## following polimi checklist inspection

+#### NamingConventions

   - from class `RestrictedServletContextListener`
     - method `contextInitialized` should start with a verb ( hint: `onContextInitialized` )